Moses in rabbinic literature: In the Tabernacle

-When everything was prepared Moses set up the Tabernacle alone.
+Moses set up the Tabernacle alone when everything was prepared.
 He fastened the ceiling of the tent over it, as he was the only one able to do so, being ten ells tall.
-During the seven days of the dedication he took the Tabernacle apart every day and set it up again without any help.
-When all was completed he gave a detailed account of the various expenses.
-During the seven days of the dedication, or (according to another account) during the forty years of the wandering in the desert, Moses officiated as high priest.
+During the seven days of the dedication, he took the Tabernacle apart daily and set it up again without help.
+When all was completed, he gave a detailed account of the various expenses.
+During the seven days of the dedication, or (according to another account) during the forty years of wandering in the desert, Moses officiated as a high priest.
 He was also king during this entire period.
-When he demanded these two offices for his descendants God told him that the office of king was destined for David and his house, while the office of high priest was reserved for Aaron and his descendants.
+When he demanded these two offices for his descendants, God told him that the office of the king was destined for David and his house, while the office of high priest was reserved for Aaron and his descendants.